adrobisch/brainslug/doc/src/pamflet/00-intro.md

 ## Hello World

-A new flow is defined by creating a new `brainslug.flow.model.FlowBuilder`:
+A new flow is defined by creating a new `brainslug.model.FlowBuilder`:

 ```java
   FlowDefinition helloWorldFlow = new FlowBuilder() {